<http://www.iupac.org>

 - Increase in the internal library of trivial chemical names

-- Structure generation from SMILES and InChI notations, and name generation
+- Structure generation from SMILES and InChI notations, and name generation from InChI notations

 - Support of three-letter names for peptides